· Chemical Heritage Magazine (wonderful interesting source of historical information)

 · Research assistantships, funded by professors’ grants and contracts for specific research projects, the results from which are used for the students’ MS and PhD theses.

 · Fellowships funded by companies, foundations, individuals, governments for that particular university.

-· National Science Foundation Graduate Research Fellowships: $30,000 per year stipend plus exemption from tuition and fees.
+· National Science Foundation Graduate Research Fellowships: $32,000 per year stipend plus $12,000 cost of education allowance (e.g., tuition & fees).
 Very prestigious and gives you greater flexibility in choice of research projects.
 Apply on-line by November.

 · National Defense Science and Engineering Graduate Fellowships: $30,500/year stipend plus fees and medical insurance.
 Apply on-line by January.